timmyjose-projects/garvel/design/DesignNotes.md

 To this end, however, it is imperative to have a basic solid understanding of the foundational ideas, and then real work can proceed.
 This should be explicitly marked with an official sign-off.

+Regarding minimum JDK support, after much consideration, I have decided to set JDK 7 as the minimum supported JDK.
+Even if some market analyses show that JDK 8 is the most commonly used JDK today, it would still make sense to write code that will still work with JDK 7.
+So that means features like lambdas and stream are off limits for the `garvel` source code itself.
+This should lead to minimal reductions in productivity in any case.
+If needed, the code can easily be updated to make use of JDK 8+ features later on, but this is not very likely.